About

 Carolyn Alderson, Genealogist and Family History Researcher

 My interest in genealogy and researching family histories started well over 20 years ago, when my mother gave me a brilliant family memoir completed in 1937 by my great grandfather.
-I studied, learned and practiced genealogical research skills as I went looking for documentary source evidence for all the relatives my great grandfather had written about, followed by researching ancestors in other lines of my family tree.
+In my spare time I studied, learned and practiced genealogical research skills as I went looking for documentary source evidence for all the relatives my great grandfather had written about, followed by researching ancestors in other lines of my family tree.
 My ancestors, who I found came from England (Yorkshire, Northumberland, Co.
 Durham, Lancashire, Lincolnshire, Nottinghamshire, Huntingdonshire, Cambridgeshire, Suffolk, Norfolk, Somerset, Devon, Cornwall), Scotland and Ireland, provided a varied canvas of people, places, occupations and key sources to get to know.
 I extended my knowledge by taking various courses designed to understand the available sources, the current best approaches in genealogical research methodologies and report-writing, and from there decided to progress as a professional genealogist.

-Professionally Qualified and Accredited
+Professionally Qualified and Accredited Genealogist

 Publications

 Alderson, Carolyn (2024).
 A Genealogical Investigation of the Suffolk Seasonal Maltster Migration in 19th Century Burton upon Trent.
 The Journal of Genealogy and Family History.
-Vol. 7 no 1. https://www.qualifiedgenealogists.org/ojs/index.php/JGFH/article/view/146
+Vol. 7 no 1. https://www.qualifiedgenealogists.org/ojs/index.php/JGFH/article/view/146 (open access).
+The article was based on research for my dissertation for the PG Diploma in Genealogy with University of Strathclyde.
+The various appendices, including the 28 family history cases studies of Suffolk maltsters who stayed in Burton on Trent are accessible here.
+Please ask for my permission to re-use this material.

 Education